Palak2111am/Cosmic-Data-Lab/README.md

 **Palak Patel**
 Aspiring Astrophysicist & Data Scientist
-Focus: *Astronomy x Machine Learning x Python*
+Research Interests: *Astronomy × Python × ML × Scientific Computing*

 ---

 ## 📄 License

-This project is open-source for learning & research use.
+MIT License — free for learning and research.

 ---

-## 🤝 Contributions
+## 🤝 Contributing

-Pull requests & suggestions are welcome!
+Pull requests welcome!
-If you'd like to collaborate on astronomy ML, spectroscopy, exoplanets, or gravitational-wave data — let’s connect 🚀
+If you'd like to collaborate on astronomy ML, exoplanets, gravitational waves, or telescope data — I'm happy to connect 🚀

 ---

-### ⭐ If you found this useful, star the repo!
+### ⭐ If you like this project, please star the repo!